nuxeo/nuxeo-drive/README.rst

 =======

-The source code of Nuxeo Drive is available under the GNU Lesser General Public License v2.1 described below.
+The source code of Nuxeo Drive is available under the GNU Lesser General Public License v2.1 described in LICENSE.txt.

 Though, Nuxeo Drive depends on the `PyQt <http://www.riverbankcomputing.co.uk/software/pyqt/intro>`_ component that is available under the following licenses: